sekarche/induslearningframework/rdfs_example/README.txt

 %  (-infty, 5) = 0
 %  [5, +infty) = 1
 %
-%Remark: It is assumed that the SUM,AVG,MIN,MAX are applicable to numerical datatype only.
+%Remark: The SUM,AVG,MIN,MAX are applicable to numerical datatype only.
-%        It is assumed that the HISTOGRAM is applicable to nominal and enum datatype only.
+%        The HISTOGRAM is applicable to nominal and enum datatype only.